Violence between UC Berkeley students and Trump supporters on March 2, 2017

 So how can physicists understand fluid systems?
 The answer is, not very easily at all!
 There is no possible way at all to solve the equations of motion for all the molecules composing any fluid.
 At a very minimum each molecule has six degrees of freedom — three coordinates specifying their position in space and three components of their velocity — giving a total of 6N degrees of freedom for the entire system.
 [The degrees of freedom can be reduced a very tiny bit by using constraints such as the requirement the fluid remain within some volume, or using conservation laws such as the conservation of total momentum and the conservation of energy for the entire system.
 However, this reduction in degrees of freedom for any fluid system is truly negligible.
 That is why fluid systems are so — well — fluid!]
 It is inconceivable we could solve all the equations of motion even numerically using any computer, either those we have today or any conceivable ones we might have in the future.

 Instead, physicists use a theory of many particle systems called statistical mechanics.
 Within this discipline physicists use the basic equations of particle motion to derive equations describing the probability of finding any molecule at any particular position with any particular velocity.
-Using those equations we can derive what are called fluid equations that describe how the density and velocity of a fluid changes for every species of molecule at any position for any particular time.
+Using those equations we can derive what are called fluid equations that describe how the density, temperature, and velocity of a fluid changes for every species of molecule at any position for any particular time.
 In any such fluid model the degrees of freedom are greatly reduced, but are still usually humongous.
-Using computers, we must solve for the fluid density and velocity for each molecular species at points on a three-dimensional grid.
+Using computers, we must solve for the fluid density, temperature, and velocity for each molecular species at points on a three-dimensional grid.
 The spacing between grid points must be small enough to resolve any important fluctuation in fluid density or velocity.